-Over the past 25 years, Susan’s work has focused on increasing knowledge and understanding, supporting research, and influencing needed policy reform on the Social Security Disability benefit programs, public health care programs, and other federal and state benefit programs.
-Ms. O’Mara’s recent work experience includes providing technical support to state and local projects on four Social Security Administration funded initiatives.
+Over the past 30 years, Susan's work has focused on increasing knowledge and understanding, supporting research, and influencing needed policy reform on the Social Security Disability benefit programs, public health care programs, and other federal and state benefit programs.
+Ms. O'Mara's recent work experience includes providing technical support to state and local projects on five Social Security Administration funded initiatives.
 In her work on these projects, she played a lead role in the design and implementation of national training and technical assistance efforts.

 Ms. O'Mara was accepted as a member of the National Academy of Social Insurance in 2006.